We’ve been called: A Practicing Community of Faith

 Highland Park was the first Baptist church in Texas to ordain a woman

 - Each person has the freedom and accountability before God to read and interpret scripture, to freely discuss their personal understanding of faith and grace, and respond to their unique calling to mission and service.

 - Our church has full authority to shape its own life and mission, select its own leadership, and ordain whom it perceives as gifted for ministry.
-We understand this to include both men and women in roles of pastoral ministry and all other leadership positions within the church.
+We understand this to include people of all genders in roles of pastoral ministry and all other leadership positions within the church.

 - We use a servant model of leadership and membership within the church based on the model of Jesus as Servant Lord.

 - We have an obligation to proclaim the message of Jesus Christ and God’s promise of grace and hope to everyone.

 - Every Christian is on a journey of faith and spiritual growth that is unique to their life situation and experience.
 We join together in Christian community to assist each other on this journey.